Jo Delahunty QC

 Alongside her public speaking engagements for lawyers Jo is in demand for talks to the business community and private industry on issues such as leadership and teamwork, coping under pressure and transferable skills please see:

-Jo will be part of the well known personalities at Brilliant Minds Conference on 12th March 2019, she will be talking about how to manage work stress and cope with the fear of failure in Performance.
-The speakers include Greg Wallace, David Coluthard MBE and Gavin Hewitt.
+Jo was part of the well known personalities at the Brilliant Minds Conference on 12th March 2019, where she talked about how to manage work stress and cope with the fear of failure in Performance.
+The speakers included Greg Wallace, David Coluthard MBE and Gavin Hewitt.

 “The most destructive thought” interview can be viewed here.